JiajinChen/shinyBN/README.md

 ### **Step 2: Render your Network!**

 Once your BN is inputed, the plot would present automatically with default parameters.
 If you are not satisfied with your graphic appearance or you want to highlight which nodes or edges, you can render your plot with corresponding settings.
-Additionally， network layout and legend can be set flexibly.
+Additionally, network layout and legend can be set flexibly.
 Finally, *shinyBN* provides high-quality images download in HTML output and Network information in Excel.

   <img src="https://github.com/JiajinChen/shinyBN/blob/master/inst/images/Render.png?raw=true"/>